Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

 * The password for the instance is `d33pdriveisalive!`.
 Once you log in using Microsoft Remote Desktop, you’ll be asked to change the Administrator password.
 Change it to something.
 * Open Steam and purchase the game on your new instance (note that Steam will take a couple minutes to load the first time due to [EBS intialization](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-initialize.html)
 * [optional] Open Autologon.exe on the desktop and input your credentials if you want Windows to logon automatically without an RDP session
+* Try opening the game
-* Recharge with some [meditation](http://marc.ucla.edu/mindful-meditations) for ~20 minutes while the game downloads
+  * If Steam begins to download GTAV, recharge with some [meditation](http://marc.ucla.edu/mindful-meditations) for ~20 minutes until it completes
+  * If it uses the existing copy, the game will lazily load off S3 onto the SSD again due to EBS initialization.
+You may not see anything for several seconds while this happens.
+When you enter story mode, GTAV's memory will climb to ~2GB before the game launches.
 * Run <kbd>Universe GTA install.bat</kbd> on the desktop (WARNING: If you play GTAV and have saved games or other settings, this will overwrite them.
 Your old settings will be backed up to `~/Documents`)
 * Open GTAV and make sure you can play <kbd>Story Mode</kbd> (WARNING: NSFW) - If you get an error about updating ScriptHook, make sure the install step above completed successfully and that you selected _yes_ to `restore to a known working version prompts`.
 It's okay to rerun install as many times as you need.
 GTA will take 5-10 minutes to load the _first time_, subsequent loads will be ~1 minute.